rabobank/ret-engineering-tools/README.md

 ```

 #### Test Setup for Entry Command
-On top of what is written above, when you are testing the implementation of your entry command, you have to provide a custom picocli `IFacotry`, as the `PluginInitializeCommand` cannot be created automatically.
+On top of what is written above, when you are testing the implementation of your entry command, you have to provide a custom picocli `IFactory`, as the `PluginInitializeCommand` cannot be created automatically.
 To provide a simple mock, you can do the following:
 ```kotlin
 // ...